goodgirl26/Chrome-App/README.md

 ---

-✔ Making a JS Clock
+✔ Making a JS Clock : clock.js

-✔ Saving the User Name
+✔ Saving the User Name : greeting.js

-✔ Making a To Do List
+✔ Making a To Do List : todo.js

-✔ Image Background
+✔ Image Background : bg.js

-✔ Getting the Weather
+✔ Getting the Weather : weather.js

 ---

 ### 1️⃣ Making a JS Clock

+◾ Let's make functions!

+init() 👉 getTime()

+#### ❗ new Date()

 first, you can get date from "new Date()".